 - Cook.
 Once both sides of the bread are coated with the liquid, I place them into the skillet with melted butter set over medium heat.
 They only take a few minutes to cook, about 2 to 3 minutes on each side.

+Like I’ve mentioned, my recipe can be made with simple ingredients that most of you will have on hand.
+I love that it’s this easy!
 It takes the pressure off of me from thinking that I have to have exact ingredients in my house to be able to make a favorite breakfast or brunch.
 Because, let’s face it, sometimes I wake up and just know that this favorite breakfast recipe would be a great way to welcome the morning.

 With just a few basic ingredients that I always have on hand, I know I can whip up this delicious recipe that my family will love!